What should I do if I am selling a home without planning permission?

 With respect to extending your home, permitted development means you can add an extension to the side or rear of your house, providing its volume is less than 15% of the size of the original house.
 If your house is part of a terrace, the permitted size is less than 10% of the original volume.

-However, if the extension takes up more than 50% of your garden, is higher than the original roof height or greater in volume than 115 cubic metres, planning permission must be applied for.
+However, if the extension takes up more than 50% of your garden, is higher than the original roof height or greater in volume than 115 cubic metres, planning permission must be obtained.

 In addition, if your home had already been extended from its original size, say by 5%, you would need planning permission to add a further extension if the new extension was greater than 10% (or 5% if a terrace) of the property's original volume (i.e. a total of 15%/10% of the original house).

-Action you can take before putting your house on the market
+What you should do before putting your house on the market

 - Make a list of any alterations you have made, detailing their dimensions and cross-referencing against the property's original size.
-This will demonstrate that the improvements can be classed as permitted development.
+This will could help demonstrate to the buyer that the improvements are classed as permitted development.

 Retrospective planning permission